alessandrojean/POO-2018.2/README.md

 # Assuming you have the JDK in your PATH.

 # Compiles the file in the same folder.
-$ javac File.java
+$ javac File.
-# If the compiler complain about the folder,
+# Compiles all the .java files in the folder.
-# create it using the command below, and
-# run the command above again.
-$ mkdir bin
+$ javac *.java
 # Run the program.
 $ java File
 ```